Spirent/iTest-assets/Libraries/DUTs/Community/di_icos/documentation/readme.txt

-Project: OICS Router
+Project: ICOS Router
-Description: SSH and Telnet QuickCalls and response maps for the OICS Router
+Description: SSH and Telnet QuickCalls and response maps for the ICOS Router
 Category: library
 Class: Community